Diffusion Mean Estimation on the Diagonal of Product Manifolds: Background

-Closely related to the tangent bundle is the frame bundle $FM$, which for each point $p \in M$ assigns a frame or basis for the tangent space $T_pM$, i.e., $FM$ consists of a collection of pairs $(p,u)$, where $u \colon \R^d \rightarrow T_pM$ is a linear isomorphism.
+Stochastic differential equations on manifolds are often conveniently expressed using the frame bundle $FM$, the fiber bundle which for each point $p \in M$ assigns a frame or basis for the tangent space $T_pM$, i.e., $FM$ consists of a collection of pairs $(p,u)$, where $u \colon \R^d \rightarrow T_pM$ is a linear isomorphism.
+We let $\pi$ denote the projection $\pi:FM\to M$.
 There exist a subbundle of $FM$ consisting of orthonormal frames called the orthonormal frame bundle $OM$.
 In this case, the map $u \colon \R^d \rightarrow T_pM$ is a linear isometry.

-\subsection{Weighted Fréchet Mean}
+\subsection{Weighted Fréchet mean}

-The most fundamental statistic is the sample mean estimator, which in Euclidean space is given by the arithmetic mean.
-Moreover, the Euclidean mean has three defining properties: The \textit{algebraic property} states the uniqueness of the arithmetic mean as the mean with residuals summing to zero, the \textit{geometric property} defines the mean as the point that minimizes the variance, and the \textit{probabilistic property} adheres to a maximum likelihood principle given an i.i.d. assumption on the observations (see also \cite[Chapter 2]{pennec2019riemannian}).
+The Euclidean mean has three defining properties: The \textit{algebraic property} states the uniqueness of the arithmetic mean as the mean with residuals summing to zero, the \textit{geometric property} defines the mean as the point that minimizes the variance, and the \textit{probabilistic property} adheres to a maximum likelihood principle given an i.i.d. assumption on the observations (see also \cite[Chapter 2]{pennec_riemannian_2020}).
+Direct generalization of the arithmetic mean to non-linear spaces is not possible due to the lack of vector space structure.
+However, the properties above allow giving candidate definitions of mean values in non-linear spaces.

-Generalizing the arithmetic mean to various non-linear spaces is in general not possible due to the missing group structure of such spaces.
-A candidate for mean value on non-linear spaces would then ideally have properties similar to that of the Euclidean arithmetic mean.
-The geometric property, i.e., the arithmetic mean is the value which minimize the sum of squared distances, generalizes to various metric spaces.

-The Fréchet-mean \cite{frechet1948elements} is the corresponding generalization of mean-squared distance minimization property to general metric spaces.
+The Fréchet mean \cite{frechet1948elements} uses the geometric property by generalizing the mean-squared distance minimization property to general metric spaces.
 Given a random variable $X$ on a metric space $(E,d)$, the Fréchet mean is defined by

-In this paper, the metric space is a Riemannian manifold $M$ with Riemannian distance function $d$.
-Given realizations $x_1,\dots, x_n \in M$ from a distribution on $M$, the estimator of the \textit{weighted} Fréchet-mean is defined as
+In the present context, the metric space is a Riemannian manifold $M$ with Riemannian distance function $d$.
+Given realizations $x_1,\dots, x_n \in M$ from a distribution on $M$, the estimator of the weighted Fréchet mean is defined as

 where $w_1, \dots, w_n$ are the corresponding weights satisfying $w_i > 0$ and $\sum_i w_i = 1$.
-When the weights are identical, \eqref{eq: weighted frechet mean} is the estimator for the Fréchet-mean.
-Throughout, we shall make no distinction between the estimator and the Fréchet-mean and will refer to both as the Fréchet-mean.
+When the weights are identical, \eqref{eq: weighted frechet mean} is an estimator of the Fréchet mean.
+Throughout, we shall make no distinction between the estimator and the Fréchet mean and will refer to both as the Fréchet mean.